 This 6-credit PTCB-Recognized enhanced immunization training program includes 6 required modules that cover the history of immunization, vaccine safety, inventory and documentation, adverse reactions and emergencies, and vaccine administration technique.

-PLUS, in addition to the 6-hours of required vaccine administration training, you'll also receive access to a 2-hour bonus module, that's provided as an optional COVID-19 resource for Pharmacy Technician Enhanced Training purchasers.
+PLUS, in addition to the 6-hours of required vaccine administration training, you'll also receive access to 2.25-hours of bonus modules, that are provided as optional COVID-19 and influenza resources for Enhanced Immunization Training purchasers.

 In this module, technicians will discuss the history of vaccination and pharmacy-based immunization, list diseases that are preventable by vaccination, and identify commonly used vaccines and corresponding routes of administration.